 Student affiliation comes with several privileges and services.
 Students can apply for various WCFIA student grants, propose and organize student conferences, apply to participate in WCFIA programs and research clusters, and much more.

-In the 2017–2018 academic year, the WCFIA sponsored research for eighty-nine graduate students and thirty-one undergraduate students.
-Students hail from many different departments and schools within Harvard, including Government, Sociology, Social Studies, Anthropology, Economics, the Kennedy School, the Law School, and the Graduate School of Design—among others.
+In the 2021–2022 academic year, the WCFIA is sponsoring research for 115 graduate students and fourteen undergraduate students within Harvard.
+Their academic areas include African and African American Studies, Government, History, History of Science, Religion, Sociology, Middle Eastern Studies, Anthropology, Economics, the Graduate School of Education, the Kennedy School, the Law School, and the Graduate School of Design, among others.

 Graduate students are supported through pre-dissertation, language, and travel grants, dissertation fellowships, and other forms of fellowships (see Opportunities for Graduate Students).
-In addition, we run a residential program hosting twenty-four Graduate Student Associates (GSAs).
-These students receive up to $2,500 for conference and short-term research travel or for other expenses related to dissertation research and professional development.
+In addition, the WCFIA runs a residential program for twenty-four Graduate Student Associates (GSAs).
+These students receive up to $2,500 for conference and research expenses related to dissertation research and professional development.
 The GSAs are central to the Center’s mission of research development and are major contributors to the Center’s interdisciplinary missions.
-Erez Manela (Department of History) has directed the program since 2009 and, together with staff member Clare Putnam, coordinates a weekly seminar where students share their research with one another.
+Erez Manela (Department of History) has directed the GSA Program since 2009 and, together with staff members Clare Putnam and Ann Townes, coordinates a weekly seminar where students share their research with one another.

-The undergraduate program is run by Bart Bonikowski (Department of Sociology) in collaboration with Clare Putnam.
-Paul Chang (Department of Sociology) is running the program while Bart Bonikowski is on leave during 2018–2019.
-Our existing programming includes senior thesis summer research support, sponsorship of travel abroad for academic purposes during winter recess, and funding for conferences where students interact with international affairs scholars and practitioners.
+The undergraduate program is run Yuhua Wang (Department of Government) in collaboration with Clare Putnam and Ann Townes.
+Our existing programming includes senior thesis summer research support, sponsorship of travel—when University-supported travel is permitted—for academic purposes, and funding for conferences where students interact with international affairs scholars and practitioners.

 The Undergraduate Associates who receive funding for summer research receive additional support by being trained and mentored by a Graduate Student Associate (GSA) starting in the spring of their junior year.
-They receive guidance on how to prepare proposals, approach field research, and commence writing.
-They also receive training in the ethics of conducting research abroad.
-They present their work at our annual Undergraduate Thesis Conference.
+This support includes guidance on how to prepare proposals, approach field research, and commence writing.
+The Undergraduate Associates also receive training in the ethics of conducting research abroad.
+They present their research at our annual Undergraduate Thesis Conference.
 These undergraduate scholars connect with the Center during at least three semesters of their time at Harvard.
 Some meet annually with the chair of our advisory board, Kenneth I. Juster, who supports several undergraduate Juster Fellows every year.